CloudDevConf/CloudDevelop2016/AzureAutomation/README.md

 ## Notes

 My slides can be found in the PDF file in this folder.
 Since I'm not a fan of bullet points they will not be as useful as attending the session was.
-There is a ton of resources on the internet for learning more about Azure Automation, but I recommend the Learning Path from the Automation documentation pages as the best place to start.
+There are a ton of resources on the internet for learning more about Azure Automation, but I recommend the Learning Path from the Automation documentation pages as the best place to start.